Hinners Organ Company: History

 John L. Hinners (1846–1906) was the son of German Methodist Episcopals and originally a carpenter by trade.
 He apprenticed at Mason & Hamlin in Chicago where he learned to build pump organs.
 In 1879, Hinners set up shop as the Perfection Organ Manufactury at the back of Schæfer's music merchandising store in Pekin, Illinois.
 When Schæfer sold his store, Hinners recruited investors to expand his organ building business.
 It became Hinners & Fink when J. J. Fink became partner in 1881, Hinners & Albertsen when Fink was bought out by Ubbo J. Albertsen in 1886, and incorporated as Hinners Organ Company in 1902 when Albertsen retired.

 Hinners began building pipe organs in 1890.
 His primary customers were the many German-speaking immigrant congregations then flourishing in the Midwestern United States.
 Company literature was printed in both English and German, and German was the language used by workers on the factory floor.
 The earliest known instrument was built in 1890 for the German Evangelical Church in Edwardsville, Illinois.
 Because Hinners didn't consistently date and number his nameplates, the first pipe organ for which there are company records was installed in 1892 at the German Evangelical Church in Huntingburg, Indiana.

 There is record of a nameplate that reads “Established 1879 Hinners Organ Co.
 Pekin, Illinois U.S.A” on the organ installed in 1891, at the original St. Bartholomew Catholic Church, in Columbus, Indiana.
-The organ is still there today, however it is non working.
+The organ remains, although it is non-working.

 Unlike competitors who made each pipe organ by hand as a custom job, Hinners began building stock models and offering them by catalog without a sales force.
 His simplified manufacturing and distribution methods were specifically tailored so that small rural churches who wanted the grand sound of a pipe organ could afford one.
 The average cost of a one-manual Hinners instrument in the 1890s was about $100 per rank, including shipping and installation.
 If a church wished to reduce costs further, members of the congregation could pick up the organ in their own wagons at the factory.
 There was more variety to the company's organ cases, some of which were quite elaborate.
 This was an important selling point, as the organ was often the most prominent architectural feature in otherwise spartan country church buildings.
 Hinners was also known for high-quality workmanship that could be easily serviced by local craftsmen.